-Cocoa content (or Cacao content) The percentage cacoa in the finished chocolate.
-Usually the higher the cacoa content the more intense the flavour.
+Cocoa content (or Cacao content) The percentage cocoa in the finished chocolate.
+Usually the higher the cocoa content the more intense the flavor.

-Conching – when the cocoa bean has been broken down into chocolate liquor or paste the paste is then refined through uniteruppted stirring or conching.
+Conching – when the cocoa bean has been broken down into chocolate liquor or paste the paste is then refined through uninterrupted stirring or conching.

-Criollo – A species of cocoa tree.
-Produces small harvests and is very fragile.
-The prince of cacoa trees.
+Criollo – A species of the cocoa tree.
+It produces small harvests and is very fragile.
+The prince of cacao trees.

 Fermentation – A natural process that occurs after harvest.
-The cacoa beans are left to develop their flavour.
+The cocoa beans are left to develop their flavor.

-Forastero – One of three species of species of cocoa tree.
+Forastero – One of three species of the cocoa tree.
 It is a stronger type of tree that is easier to cultivate and produces larger yields than Criollo.
 The cocoa pods have a thicker peel and a coarser, stronger aroma.
-This cocoa therefore forms the basic ingredient in most chocolates and can often account for 80% of the cocoa mixture.
+This cocoa, therefore, forms the basic ingredient in most chocolates and can often account for 80% of the cocoa mixture.

 Ganache – Usually made with chocolate and cream, an ideal filling for a truffle.